2 Going into an apprenticeship

 - Sign in or create your account on the site.

 - Complete and submit an application.

-The National Careers Service has advice on writing applications and preparing for interviews.
+The National Apprenticeship Service has advice on writing applications and preparing for interviews.

 Different schemes for apprenticeships operate in England, Scotland, Wales and Northern Ireland.

 - For Northern Ireland follow Apprenticeships in Northern Ireland.